expressjs/expressjs.com/CONTRIBUTING.md

 **Includes Partials and Layout Templates**
 - `_includes` are partials that are imported and reused across multiple pages.
   - These are used to import text content for reuse across pages, such as the API documentation, e.g., `_includes > api > en > 5x`, which is included in every language.
-  - These are used to include the page components that make up site-wide user interface and periphery structure, e.g., Header, Footer, svg icons, etc.
+  - These are used to include the page components that make up site-wide user interface and periphery structure, e.g., Header, Footer, etc.
 - `_layouts` are the templates used to wrap the site's individual pages.
   - These are used to display the structure of the site's periphery, such as the header and footer, and for injecting and displaying individual markdown pages inside the `content` tag.